 Hudson River Skywalk

 Experience Hudson River Skywalk’s panoramic views from hundreds of feet in the air!
-The Hudson River Skywalk is a one-mile long sidewalk of the Rip Van Winkle Bridge and scenic pedestrian trail linking two historical sites across the Hudson.
-The Skywalk connects the historic homes of Hudson River School painters, Thomas Cole (The Thomas Cole Historic Site) and Frederic Church (Olana State Historic Site).
+This breathtaking, one-mile long sidewalk of the Rip Van Winkle Bridge and scenic pedestrian trail links two historical sites across the Hudson.
+The Skywalk, which offers stunning views of the Hudson River, connects the historic homes of Hudson River School painters, Thomas Cole (The Thomas Cole Historic Site) and Frederic Church (Olana State Historic Site).

 Annual Skywalk Festival